 - Patterns of Optimal Growth for White Spruce Provenances in Alberta (Nov 2011)

 A report on the genetics and growth potential of white spruce in Alberta.

-- Seed Transfer of Woody Shrubs in Alberta -- Are Current Seed Zones Applicable? -- Nov 2013 (41 pages, 2.0 MB)
+- Seed Transfer of Woody Shrubs in Alberta -- Are Current Seed Zones Applicable?
+(Nov 2013)

 A report on the need for a seed zone map specifically adapted to shrub species.

 Alberta has many conifer genetics field experiments that were established beginning in the early 1980s to support development of guidelines for seed transfer when undertaking reforestation on public land.
 Some of these experiments are linked to tree breeding programs that produce seed for reforestation on public land in specific areas of the province.
 Because these experiments are replicated on many sites across Alberta and differ in their temperature and precipitation, they indirectly simulate tree response to climate change.

-- Climate change modelling for Alberta tree breeding regions -- Jun 2015 (94 pages, 10 MB)
+- Climate change modelling for Alberta tree breeding regions (Jun 2015)

-- Tree Species Adaptation Risk Management Project report: Executive Summary -- Jul 2015 (11 pages, 0.5 MB)
+- Tree Species Adaptation Risk Management Project report: Executive Summary (Jul 2015)

-- Tree Species Adaptation Risk Management Project: Linkage to Policy -- Mar 2015 (8 pages, 0.2 MB)
+- Tree Species Adaptation Risk Management Project: Linkage to Policy (Mar 2015)